ravendb/docs/docs/server/bundles/morelikethis.markdown

 ## Installation

-+ Place the Raven.Bundles.MoreLikeThis.dll file in the server's Plugins directory
-+ Reference Raven.Client.MoreLikeThis in your project
+Place the Raven.Bundles.MoreLikeThis.dll file in the server's Plugins directory, and  reference Raven.Client.MoreLikeThis in your project to add MoreLikeThis support to the Client API.

 ## Usage
 ### Setup